gh-andre/KeePassFont/README.md

 ## Overview

-This is a copy of KeePass v2.58 source, with a few changes described in this file.
+This is a copy of the KeePass v2.59 source, with a few changes described in this file.
 See this page for the original application downloads and source packages.